IS FLEXIBLE LEARNING BENEFICIAL? SEE THE TOP REASONS TO INVEST IN FLEXIBLE AND ONLINE LEARNING

 Furthermore, the flexible learning programmes encourage self-discipline, independence and other skills which individuals can implement in their workplace.
 Using students’ own initiative instead of attending classes is a great contribution to their personal and professional growth.

-In the case of online courses, they also allow students to grow a larger social network – see ”‣ Online Learning” below.
+In the case of online courses, they also allow students to grow a larger social network – see more about online learning below.

 At Basegreen Academy, we aim to understand the needs, requirements and challenges of organisations, in order to implement an effective training solution.

-This means our learning programmes are tailored to the training needs of the company to fill skill gaps among its employees (see ”‣ Organisational Needs Analysis” below).
+This means our learning programmes are tailored to the training needs of the company to fill skill gaps among its employees.
+Send us an enquiry today.

-During the difficult times of the past year, virtual learning has expanded rapidly.
+During the difficult times of the COVID-19 pandemic, virtual learning has expanded rapidly.
 However, it’s not only in the past year that organisation have recognised and taken advantage of the benefits of distance education.
-A study conducted by LinkedIn in 2019 has found that 59% of talent developers invested more in online learning than in classroom-based training, and according to Markinstyle, 72% of organisations have reported that e-learning gave them a significant competitive advantage in 2017.
+A study conducted by LinkedIn in 2019 has found that 59% of talent developers invested more in online learning than in classroom-based training.
+According to Markinstyle, 72% of organisations have reported that e-learning gave them a significant competitive advantage in 2017.
 Great benefits have been found in the flexibility of online education, and it is a prime example of how technology has changed and affected education.

 What is distance learning and how is it done?
-In some ways, it’s exactly like attending in-person classes, however it is done virtually through the internet and technology, making technology an important part of modern day education.
+In some ways, it’s exactly like attending in-person classes, however it is done virtually through the internet and technology.
+Technology is becoming an important part of modern day education.
 Typically, online classes are run in a format similar to those in-person, and include virtual discussions, close mentoring, support, and homework.
-In this day and age, almost any course and qualification can be studied online, even diplomas, apart from those where is is vital that students see or learn the material in-person.
+In this day and age, almost any course and qualification can be studied online.
+This includes diplomas, apart from those where is is vital that students see or learn the material in-person.

 Flexible online learning shows to be beneficial to organisations, and has greatly contributed to their turnover – companies which use technology to provide training (which includes e-learning) have generated higher revenue per employee by as much as 26% (study conducted by The Business Impact of Next-Generation eLearning, 2011).

 A benefit to online learning is also that they can globally expand students’ social network.
-Be it nationally or globally, as the learners’ peers could be based anywhere in the world – location plays a very little role in choosing an online course, as opposed to classical education, where learners would meet their peers locally.
-While the assumption could be made that online learning won’t allow for peers to connect as much as they could in person, there are many ways for online students to connect, network and collaborate, for example via online small group sessions, live discussions, webinars and feedback sessions.
+Be it nationally or globally, as the learners’ peers could be based anywhere in the world.
+Location plays a very small role in choosing an online course.
+This is different to classical education, where learners would meet their peers locally.
+While the assumption could be made that online learning won’t allow for peers to connect as much as they could in person, there are many ways for online students to network and collaborate.
+For example, learners can connect via online small group sessions, live discussions, webinars and feedback sessions.
 Most online courses put in extra effort and care to make their course engaging amongst its learners, and ensure they get sufficient interaction with other students.

-Furthermore, distance learning provides flexibility for students, which makes learning times at students’ and companies’ convenience, and offers employers training which will accommodate the work patterns and demands of their company.
-It allows for a good balance of work and studies, which is neither at the expense of the employee’s workload nor their education.
+Furthermore, distance learning provides flexibility for students, which makes learning times at students’ and companies’ convenience.
+It also offers employers training which will accommodate the work patterns and demands of their company.
+Flexible learning allows for a good balance of work and studies, which is neither at the expense of the employee’s workload nor their training and development.

-Basegreen Academy is a distance learning provider – many of our courses available up to level 5 diplomas are offered through TQUK, providing students with the option of distance learning, with support from our dedicated tutors.
+Basegreen Academy is a distance learning provider – many of our courses available up to level 5 diplomas are offered through TQUK.
+Our online learning options provide students flexibility and learning at their own pace, with support from our dedicated tutors.

 Online or remote learning is therefore a great solution to those who wish to need their learning programme tailored to their needs.
 It can be done from anywhere, at any time, at the organisations’ convenience.
 It also tends to be less costly than in-person classes – not to mention how much money organisations save on travel, class materials, and their employee time.

-An organisational needs analysis is a complimentary consultation with our business development team, either directly on our website or by contacting us, where we discuss the specific requirements of your organisation, and implement an effective learning solution.
+An organisational needs analysis is a complimentary consultation with our business development team, either directly on our website or by contacting us.
+During this consultation, we will discuss the specific requirements of your organisation, and implement an effective learning solution.

 Depending on your preference, this analysis can be a quick solution, but can also go further in-depth at no extra cost, finding the specific skill gaps within your organisation, supporting and helping you in moving forward .